 Category Name

 Independent Directors Mr. Sarfaraz Ahmed Rehman

-Mr. Mirza Rehan Baig
+Mr. Mirza Rehan Baig Mr. Junaid Igbal

-Mr. Junaid Iqbal

 Non-Executive Directors Ms. Pattaraporn Auttaphon (Female Director)

 Mr. Peter Calon

 Executive Directors Mr. Alireza Takesh

 Mr. Muhammad Zeeshan

-- 3. The directors have confirmed that none of them is serving as a director on more than seven listed companies, including this Company. - 4.
+- 3. The directors have confirmed that none of them is serving as a director on more than seven listed companies, including the Company. - 4.
 The Company has a code of conduct (duly adopted by the Board) and has ensured that appropriate steps have been taken to disseminate it throughout the Company along with its supporting policies and procedures. - 5.
-The Board has developed and adopted vision/mission statement, overall corporate strategy and significant policies of the Company.
+The Board has developed a vision/ mission statement, overall corporate strategy and significant policies of the Company.
 The Board has ensured that complete record of particulars of the significant policies along with their date of approval or updating is maintained by the Company. - 6.
-All the powers of the Board have been duly exercised and decisions on relevant matters have been taken by the Board/ shareholders as empowered by the relevant provisions of the Companies Act, 2017 (the "Act") and these Regulations. - The meetings of the Board were presided over by the Chairman.
-The Board has complied with the requirements of the Act and the Regulations with respect to frequency and recording minutes of meeting of the Board.

-- 8. The Board has a formal policy and transparent procedures for the remuneration of Directors in accordance with the Act and the Regulations. - 9.
-As on December 31, 2024, out of seven (7) directors on the Board, two (2) directors have acquired the Directors Training Program ("DTP) certification. - As on December 31, 2024, out of seven (7) directors on the Board, all the directors attended the orientation session arranged by the Company. - 11.
+All the powers of the Board have been duly exercised and decisions on relevant matters have been taken by the Board/ shareholders as empowered by the relevant provisions of the Act and these Regulations. - 7.
+The meetings of the Board were presided over by the Chairman.
+The Board has complied with the requirements of the Act and the Regulations with respect to frequency and recording minutes of meeting of the Board. - 8.
+The Board has a formal policy and transparent procedures for the remuneration of Directors in accordance with the Act and the Regulations. - 9.
+As on December 31, 2024, out of seven directors on the Board, two directors have acquired the Directors Training Program ("DTP") certification. - 10.
+As on December 31, 2024, out of seven (7) directors on the Board, all the directors attended the orientation session arranged by the Company.

+- 11. During the year, there was a fresh appointment of the Chief Executive Officer (CFO) and the Company Secretary (CS).
+Revisions in the remuneration of the CFO, HolA, and the CS for the year ended December 31, 2024, were made as per the Company policy in line with their terms of appointment. - 12.
 During the year, the Board of Directors approved the appointments of the Chief Executive Officer (CEO) and the Company Secretary (CS).
-Revisions in the remuneration of the CFO, Head of Internal Audit, and the CS for the year ended December 31, 2024, were made as per the Company policy in line with their terms of appointment. - 12.
-Chief Financial Officer and Chief Executive Officer duly endorsed the financial statements before approval of the Board. - 13.
+Revisions in the remuneration of the CFO, Head of Internal Audit, and the CS for the year ended December 31, 2024, were made as per the Company policy in line with their terms of appointment. - 13.
 The Board has formed the following committees, the composition of which as of December 31, 2024, was as follows: - (a) Audit Committee